 “To have led a team of such talented people out of a single customer mentality and into the exciting commercial world has been a real honour and I am stupidly proud of our success,” she says.

-The BBC has argued that the move to commercialise its in house production units (with the exception of News and Children’s) and merge them with the BBC’s distribution arm, BBC Worldwide, to create a producer/distributor giant, has enabled the broadcaster to boost creativity and retain the best programme making talent in house.
+The BBC has argued that the move to commercialise its in house production units (with the exception of News, Sport and Children’s) and merge them with the BBC’s distribution arm, BBC Worldwide, to create a producer/distributor giant, has enabled the broadcaster to boost creativity and retain the best programme making talent in house.

 - Read more: BBC Studios flexes its global muscles

 Opie’s remit at Studios is to work with director of content Ralph Lee to define BBCS’ commercial and business strategy, manage profit and loss and shift the BBC’s culture towards “a more customer-focused approach”.

 As someone who has worked in commercial television for the majority of her career (besides her C5 stint, she has also run UK indie Two Four Digital and the multichannel business Flextech) she says that success in the industry is dependent on two factors: “An ability to attract and retain talent and your aptitude for complex deal making.”